nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to clear the list of clients.
 2. FitBook clears the list and database of clients.
+3. FitBook displays that the list is cleared.

    Use case ends.

 **Extensions**

 * 1a.
-The list is empty.
+The list is empty in the database.
+  * 1a1.
+FitBook displays that the list is cleared.

       Use case ends.

 > **Use case: UC06 - Exit**